mjhm/lodash-match-pattern/README.md

 #### Specification with "Pattern Notation" or JavaScript Objects

 As illustrated in the [cucumber examples](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features), our target use case is pattern matching in [CucumberJS](https://github.com/cucumber/cucumber-js).
-The "Pattern Notation" is a JSON-like DSL for use in Cucumber tests.
-However almost all of the functionality is also available using actual JSON objects which (although a little less readable) may be more convenient for "mocha" and other unit testing frameworks.
+The "Pattern Notation" is a JSON-like DSL designed for readability in Cucumber tests.
+However almost all of the functionality is also available using actual JSON objects which may be more convenient for "mocha" and other unit testing frameworks.
 For a comparision see the [mocha examples](https://github.com/Originate/lodash-match-pattern/blob/master/examples/example1/features_mocha)

 ## Deep JSON matching

-Just for starters, suppose we have a "joeUser" object and want to validate its exact contents.
+Just for starters, suppose we have a `joeUser` object and want to validate its exact contents.
 Then `matchPattern` will do a deep match of the object and succeed as expected. *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L6)]*

 ```cucumber